Gregorio Billikopf: Personal life

 Billikopf was raised in Chile's Central Valley, where his maternal family had been grape growers in Chile for generations.
 It was at the labor-intensive family vineyard, where he spent much of his youth, that he first developed an interest in labor issues, horses and agriculture.

 Billikopf went on to obtain his Bachelor of Science in agronomy from UC Davis, and his Master of Arts in labor management from California State University, Stanislaus.
 In March 1974, after reading the Book of Mormon, Billikopf became a member of the Church of Jesus Christ of Latter-day Saints.

 Following his retirement from the University of California in 2014, Billikopf and his wife resided in the Lake Region of Llanquihue, Chile.
 His interests included acting as a dressage (equestrian sports) instructor, amateur radio operator, soccer referee.
 He wrote an online blog about the Hebrew Holy Scriptures, especially Isaiah and the latter prophets (NEVI'M).

 Billikopf was of Lithuanian-Jewish and German-Jewish descent on his father's side, being the grandson of Jacob Billikopf (involved in social work, Jewish philanthropy and labor arbitration) and great-grandson of Louis Marshall (corporate, constitutional and civil rights lawyer as well as a mediator and Jewish community leader).
 On his Chilean mother's side, Billikopf was related to Francisco Antonio Encina, author of the 20 volume Historia de Chile.

 Billikopf returned to California in his later years.
 He died in Citrus Heights, California at age 68.
-He was survived by his four children.
+He was survived by his wife and three of his four children.